Self-guided Sightseeing Tour #1 in Toulouse, France

 Show sight on map

 The Gallo-Roman rampart of Toulouse is a fortified complex located in Toulouse, France.
-When it was built during the High Empire, it enclosed the Roman city of Tolosa for more than 3 km in length.
+When it was built during the High Empire, it encircled the Roman city of Tolosa for more than 3 km long.
 It was extended by a section along the Garonne during the troubles of the Late Empire.
-It is the only known rampart in Gaul to use mainly brick and the caisson technique.
+It is the only known rampart in Gaul to use mainly brick and the technique of caissons.

 Wikipedia: Rempart gallo-romain de Toulouse (FR)